doersino/UnicodeMathML/README.md

 ### What's this *UnicodeMath* you're talking about?

 UnicodeMath is a **linear format for mathematics** initially developed as an input method and interchange representation for Microsoft Office.
 Its author, Murray Sargent III, has published a [*Unicode Technical Note*](https://www.unicode.org/notes/tn28/) (a copy of which is included at `docs/sargent-unicodemathml-tech-note.pdf`) describing its syntax and semantics.
-By using Unicode symbols in lieu of keywords wherever possible, it's **significantly more readable than alternative formats** in plain text:
+By using Unicode symbols in lieu of keywords wherever possible, it's significantly more readable than LaTeX in plain text:

 ![](docs/readme-images/2-example.png)